Moore Library FAQ

-Three study rooms are available for groups of 2 or more.
+Eleven study rooms are available for groups of 2 or more.
 The keys are available at the Circulation Desk.
 Two current Rider IDs are required.
-The rooms are available for two hours at a time on a first come, first serve basis.
+The rooms are available for two hours at a time on a first come, first served basis.
 Two of the rooms are equipped with smart boards.

 7. I would like to use an audiovisual room.
 What do I do?

-Two audiovisual rooms are available on a first come first serve basis and are available for 2 hours.
+Two audiovisual rooms are available on a first come, first served basis and are available for 2 hours.
 One room is equipped with a regional DVD player that can play DVD formats from other countries.
 We also have one room equipped with a Blu-ray player.